-Buying shares for a loved one can be one of the most valuable gifts you can offer them.
+Buying shares for someone can be one of the best gifts you can offer them.
 After all, what beats a gift that gets better every year and has the potential to make you lots of money?

 Shares can not only encourage a life-long interest in investing, they can increase significantly in value over time and even help to create an extra income through dividends.

 But if you want to buy shares for a family member or friend, how do you go about doing this?
 Unfortunately, the process in Australia isn't as straightforward as you may think, but it is possible once you know the right steps.